wwt/docker-foundations/docs/sections/section_3.md

 ## Final File

-If you have followed all of the instructions, your final Dockerfile will look similar to this:
+If you have followed all the instructions, your final Dockerfile will look similar to this:

 !!! tip
     The `LABEL` instruction will have your information.